Hudu-Technologies-Inc/Community-Scripts/Administration/Listifying-Text-Fields/README.md

 ### 1. Select an Asset Layout

 You’ll first be prompted to choose the Asset Layout that contains the Text field you want to standardize.
+Any layouts that do not contain at least one Text field are omitted.

 ### 2. Choose the Source Field